-- 3 EFRAG notes that the Amendments are designed to: - (a) Provide a narrow-scope solution for the application of the derecognition requirements for financial liabilities settled in cash using an electronic payment system before the settlement date when certain criteria are met.
-The Amendment addresses concerns expressed by stakeholders on the tentative agenda decision on IFRS IC submission in September 2021 concerning the application of IFRS 9 in relation to the recognition of cash received via electronic transfer as settlement of a financial asset. - (b) Provide a speedy solution to resolve difficulties in applying the guidance on assessing whether a financial asset's contractual cash flows are SPPI on the principal amount outstanding for financial assets with ESG-linked or similar features, which were raised by respondents (including EFRAG) during the PIR of classification and measurement requirements of IFRS 9.
+- 3 EFRAG notes that the Amendments are designed to: - (a) Provide a narrow-scope solution for derecognition of a financial liability settled in cash using an electronic payment system before the settlement date which had been previously raised via a request to the IFRS IC. - (b) Provide a speedy solution to resolve difficulties in applying the guidance on assessing whether a financial asset's contractual cash flows are SPPI on the principal amount outstanding for financial assets with ESG-linked or similar features, which were raised by respondents (including EFRAG) during the PIR of classification and measurement requirements of IFRS 9.
 To address the stakeholders' request about the need of urgent solution, the IASB allows early application of the amendments to the Application Guidance to Section 4.1 of IFRS 9 (Classification of financial assets) and related disclosures without early adopting other parts of the Amendments. - (c) Provide users with additional information about contingent events, their nature and possible effects on contractual cash flows (e.g., the nature and effect of changes based on the occurrence or non-occurrence of a contingent event that does not relate directly to changes in basic lending risks and costs by introducing additional disclosure requirements.
-This will address one of the concerns of the PIR whereby users of financial statements indicated that they need to better understand the effect of contractual terms that could change the timing or amount of contractual cash flows.
+This will address one of the concerns of the PIR whereby users of financial statements indicated that they need to better understand the effect of contractual terms that could change the timing or amount of contractual cash flows. - (d) Provide solutions to other issues on the SPPI assessment raised by PIR participants, i.e. assessment of financial assets with non-recourse features and CLIs.

-- (d) Provide solutions to other issues on the SPPI assessment raised by PIR participants, i.e. assessment of financial assets with non-recourse features and CLIs. - Provide users of financial statements with useful, transparent, and more comprehensive information about the amounts accumulated in other comprehensive income and in particular about fair value gains or losses on disposal of equity investments.
+- Provide users of financial statements with useful, transparent, and more comprehensive information about the amounts accumulated in other comprehensive income and in particular about fair value gains or losses on disposal of equity investments.
 Currently, IFRS 9 prohibits an entity from reclassifying the amounts accumulated in OCI to profit or loss if the entity disposes of an equity investment that was designated as FVOCI.
 Participants to the PIR had indicated that this prohibition meant that the financial statements may not faithfully represent the performance of such investments upon disposal.
-In EFRAG's view, this disclosure, even though not replacing the recycling of gains and losses at derecognition of equity instruments designated at FVOCI to profit or loss, will enable users to receive more relevant information about the gains and losses on equity instruments designated at FVOCI and reconstruct, if needed, what they considered to be realised gains and losses.
-EFRAG will be monitoring the IFRS 9 and IFRS 17 implementation by the insurance industry to assess the impact resulting from non-recycling of equity instruments designated at FVOCI. - 5 EFRAG has therefore concluded that the Amendments are likely to improve the quality of financial reporting.
+The extent of impact resulting from non-recycling of equity instruments measured at FVOCI in IFRS 9 should be assessed during PIR of IFRS 17. - EFRAG has therefore concluded that the Amendments are likely to improve the quality of financial reporting.
 In addition, EFRAG indicates that the proposed amendments provide a speedy solution to some of the issues, notably the SPPI assessment of financial instruments with ESG-linked and similar features, where such a solution was expeditiously required by PIR respondents and other constituents, also permitting their early adoption.